Edinburgh: Nicknames

 Edinburgh has been popularly called the Athens of the North since the early 19th century.
 References to Athens, such as Athens of Britain and Modern Athens, had been made as early as the 1760s.
 The similarities were seen to be topographical but also intellectual.
 Edinburgh's Castle Rock reminded returning grand tourists of the Athenian Acropolis, as did aspects of the neoclassical architecture and layout of New Town.
-Both cities had flatter, fertile agricultural land sloping down to a port several miles away (respectively, Leith and Piraeus).
+In 1818, naturalist Edward Daniel Clarke called Edinburgh "a very correct model of a Grecian city", pointing out perceived similarities between both cities and their ports (respectively, Leith and Piraeus).
 Intellectually, the Scottish Enlightenment, with its humanist and rationalist outlook, was influenced by Ancient Greek philosophy.
-In 1822, artist Hugh William Williams organized an exhibition that showed his paintings of Athens alongside views of Edinburgh, and the idea of a direct parallel between both cities quickly caught the popular imagination.
+In 1822 the English landscape painter Hugh William Williams organised an exhibition that showed his paintings of Athens alongside views of Edinburgh, and the idea of a direct parallel between both cities quickly caught the popular imagination.
 When plans were drawn up in the early 19th century to architecturally develop Calton Hill, the design of the National Monument directly copied Athens' Parthenon.
 Tom Stoppard's character Archie of Jumpers said, perhaps playing on Reykjavík meaning "smoky bay", that the "Reykjavík of the South" would be more appropriate.

 The city has also been known by several Latin names, such as Edinburgum, while the adjectival forms Edinburgensis and Edinensis are used in educational and scientific contexts.

-Edina is a late 18th-century poetical form used by the Scots poets Robert Fergusson and Robert Burns.
+Edina is a late 18th-century poetical form used by the Scottish poets Robert Fergusson and Robert Burns.
 "Embra" or "Embro" are colloquialisms from the same time, as in Robert Garioch's Embro to the Ploy.

 Ben Jonson described it as "Britaine's other eye", and Sir Walter Scott referred to it as "yon Empress of the North".
-Robert Louis Stevenson, also a son of the city, wrote that Edinburgh "is what Paris ought to be."
+Robert Louis Stevenson, also a son of the city, wrote that Edinburgh "is what Paris ought to be".